Prussia: Symbols

-The main coat of arms of Prussia, as well as the flag of Prussia, depicted a black eagle on a white background.

-The black and white national colours were already used by the Teutonic Knights and by the Hohenzollern dynasty.
-The Teutonic Order wore a white coat embroidered with a black cross with gold insert and black imperial eagle.
-The combination of the black and white colours with the white and red Hanseatic colours of the free cities Bremen, Hamburg and Lübeck, as well as of Brandenburg, resulted in the black-white-red commercial flag of the North German Confederation, which became the flag of the German Empire in 1871.
+The central emblems of Prussia were the black eagle and the flag of Prussia, which placed the eagle on a white field.
+Black and white had long-standing associations in the region.
+They were used by the Teutonic Knights and later by the Hohenzollern dynasty.
+The Teutonic Order’s white surcoat, embroidered with a black cross edged in gold and bearing the black imperial eagle, established the colour pairing that became closely tied to Prussian identity.

+Black and white were eventually combined with the red-and-white colours of the Hanseatic cities—Bremen, Hamburg and the Lübeck—and with the colours of Brandenburg.
+This produced the black–white–red commercial flag of the North German Confederation, adopted later as the flag of the German Empire in 1871.

-Suum cuique ('to each, his own'), the motto of the Order of the Black Eagle created by King Frederick I in 1701, was often associated with the whole of Prussia.
-The Iron Cross, a military decoration created by King Frederick William III in 1813, was also commonly associated with the country.
-The region, originally populated by Baltic Old Prussians who were Christianised, became a favoured location for immigration by (later mainly Protestant) Germans (see Ostsiedlung), as well as Poles and Lithuanians along the border regions.
+The Latin motto Suum cuique (‘to each, his own’) originated with the Order of the Black Eagle, founded by King Frederick I in 1701, and came to be widely associated with Prussia.
+The Iron Cross, introduced in 1813 by King Frederick William III, also became a prominent Prussian symbol.

+The region, first settled by Baltic Old Prussians who were later Christianised, became a destination for migrants over several centuries, including (and later mainly) Protestant Germans as well as Poles and Lithuanians living near the borderlands.
+(See Ostsiedlung.)